 This area around Dayton and its crossing of the South Grand River was the scene of many troops movements, murder, revenge, and terror.
 Early in the War, The neighborhood provided 17 enlistments to the Cass County Home Guard (Union) and 11 to the Missouri State Guard’s 3rd Infantry (Confederate.)

-Warner Lewis, who resided on 760 acres about half way between Dayton and Austin and owned one slave.
+Warner Lewis resided on 760 acres about half way between Dayton and Austin, and owned one slave.
 He married Sarah Griffith, daughter of Robert Griffith.
 Lewis became a celebrated Confederate officer.

 He served on Gen. Rain’s staff of the 8th Division Missouri State Guards.
 He went south with Gen Sterling Price in the spring of 1862.
 Price sent him back to Missouri to recruit which ie did successfully.

 Lewis accompanied Col. J. V. “Vard” Cockerell on his move north from Arkansas to Lone Jack by August 14, 1862.
 He participated in the raging close-quarter battle through the town of Lone Jack that hot summer day Aug.
 16.